Telegraph Hill, San Francisco: Step streets of Telegraph Hill

 The Filbert Steps and Napier Lane.

 Due to the steepness of some sections of Telegraph Hill in combination with the scarcity of land in San Francisco on which to develop property, the neighborhood contains several residential step streets, which can only be transversed on foot via relatively steep stairways.
 Perhaps the best known of these are the Filbert Steps and the nearby Greenwich Steps, which run down the east side of Telegraph Hill below Pioneer Park.

 San Francisco parking meter 568-47610, Filbert Steps.

 The Filbert Street Steps, consisting of about 400 wooden steps that descend the east slope of Telegraph Hill connect two segments of Filbert Street.
 The steps pass the gardens of houses on the hill, and run through the Grace Marchant Garden, which resident Grace Marchant started in 1949 and is now tended to and paid for by the residents of the "street."
 From there, the steps run down to an eastern stub of Filbert Street and the walkway through the plaza to The Embarcadero.
 Many houses in this residential neighborhood are accessible only from the steps.
 As on paved streets, several fire hydrants and a solitary parking meter are located along the steps.

 Other step streets on Telegraph Hill are the Calhoun Steps that descend from a dead end of Union Street, and the Vallejo Steps that run for one block between two regular drivable sections of Vallejo Street.

 Malloch Building and Julius' Castle

 The northern end of Montgomery Street runs through Telegraph Hill, bisecting the Filbert and Greenwich Steps.
 Two landmark buildings are found here.
 At the corner where Montgomery bisects with the Filbert Steps is the Malloch Building, an apartment building built in 1937 in the Streamline Moderne style.
 It is best known for being the exterior location for the 1947 Humphrey Bogart and Lauren Bacall film noir Dark Passage.
 A block to the north, where Montgomery Street comes to a dead-end is Julius' Castle, a now-closed (as of 2025) restaurant housed in a historic castle-shaped building situated at the edge of a cliff and offering sweeping vistas of the city's waterfront area.

+Telegraph Hill Neighborhood Center

+In 1890, Elizabeth Ashe and Alice Griffith founded a settlement house that would become the Telegraph Hill Neighborhood Center to help fight illness, illiteracy and poor conditions in North Beach and lobbied hard for better recreation opportunities for neighborhood children.
+In 1907, the city formed its first playground commission with the idea of carving out space for recreation areas specifically for kids.
+The first playground commission picked two sites, including the North Beach Playground.
+The plan included an outdoor swimming pool, which was financed by diverting funds from a fire department cistern planned for Powell and Lombard, perhaps the first publicly financed public pool in the city.
+In 1910, the North Beach playground and pool was constructed.
+The three youngest of the nine DiMaggio kids, Vince, Joe and Dom, grew up playing baseball there in the 1920s and became professional baseball players.